Styling the Embedded Operator Widget

 Specific parts of the Operators Widget can have their default styles overridden through the ::part pseudo-element.

-There are three main styling blocks:
+There are multiple main styling blocks:

 filter__btn-tag